-The nationwide impact of the March for our Lives is just one more example of how young people are harnessing the power of an increasingly connected world to take the future into their own hands.
-This first-ever youth program provides a platform and creative space for young people to come together and tackle the issues that affect them today.
+The nationwide impact of March for Our Lives is just one more example of how young people are harnessing the power of an increasingly connected world to take the future into their own hands.
+Our first ever YBCA 100 youth gathering, Calling Youth to Power, provides a platform and creative space for young people to come together and tackle the issues that affect them today.

 Yerba Buena Center for the Arts is grateful to the City of San Francisco for its ongoing support.